BT EXCLUSIVE: MobiKwik to go public early next year: Upasana Taku, co-founder

 MobiKwik -- which was founded in 2009 by Taku and her husband, Bipin Preet Singh -- got the markets regulator SEBI's approval for an IPO in October this year to raise Rs 1900 crore (or $255 million), which comprises a fresh issue of Rs 1500 crore and an Offer-for-Sale (OFS) of Rs 400 crore.
 Taku pointed out that under the SEBI regulations, the company has a year's timeline from the approval date to go public and is taking its profitability path seriously with losses almost expected to halve during the December quarter.

-The company is seeking $1.5-$1.7 billion valuation during the IPO, up from its earlier $1 billion valuation that it had reached after an ESOP sale.
+The company is seeking $1.5-$1.7 billion valuation during the IPO, as earlier reported by BT, up from its earlier $1 billion valuation that it had reached after an ESOP sale.
 She also played down the reports of the investors having pulled out of the company's public listing decision saying that there are no differences of opinion between the investors and the company's management.

 "We are in fact talking to a clutch of investors for a pre-IPO placement, which we have referred to in our Draft Red Herring Prospectus," Taku clarified.